gren-lang/compiler/hints/bad-recursion.md

   Decode.map Responses (Decode.list (Decode.lazy (\_ -> decodeComment)))
 ```

 Notice that in `decodeResponses`, we hide `decodeComment` behind an anonymous function.
-Elm cannot evaluate an anonymous function until it is given arguments, so it allows us to delay evaluation until it is needed.
+Gren cannot evaluate an anonymous function until it is given arguments, so it allows us to delay evaluation until it is needed.
 If there are no comments, we will not need to expand it!

 This saves us from expanding the value infinitely.
 Instead we only expand the value if we need to.